Asuka-dera: History

 According to the "Nihon Shoki," in the first year of the following Emperor Sushun's reign (588), monks and technicians (two temple craftsmen, one file-making expert, four roof tile experts, and one painter) were sent from Baekje to Japan.
 Of these, the file-making expert is thought to have been a craftsman in charge of metal parts such as the spire on the roof of the pagoda.
 In the same first year of the Emperor Sushun's reign, the mansion of Asuka Kinunui no Miyatsuko no Oya Konoha, located in Makamihara, Asuka, was demolished and construction of Hōkō-ji began.
-An entry in the "Nihon Shoki" states that construction actually was either started in October 592.
+An entry in the "Nihon Shoki" states that construction was actually started in October 592.
 The entry for January 15th of the first year of the reign of Empress Suiko (February 21, 593) in the "Nihon Shoki" states that "the relics were placed in the foundation of the setsubashira (the central pillar of the pagoda) of Hōkō-ji".
 As a result of archaeological excavations in 1957 of the pagoda foundations, it was confirmed that a relic container had indeed been buried in the foundation stone (the central pillar of the pagoda).

-The entry for November of the 4th year of the reign of Empress Suiko (596), the Nihon Shoki states that "Hōkō-ji Temple was completed."
+In the entry for November of the 4th year of the reign of Empress Suiko (596), the Nihon Shoki states that "Hōkō-ji Temple was completed."
 The Nihon Shoki goes on to say that Soga no Umako's son Zentoku became the temple's administrator, and two monks, Keiji (a monk from Goguryeo) and Keisou (a monk from Baekje), began to live there.
 The date of 596 is also cited in the Gangō-ji Garan Engi.
-However, the construction of the Shaka Triad, the principal image of Asuka-dera Temple, was initiated nine years later, in the 13th year of the reign of Empress Suiko (605), and the statue was completed even later than that, meaning that although the temple existed, it apparently it either lacked a principal image for several years, or a stone image of Miroku Bosatsu brought over from Baekje in 584 and owned by Soga no Umako was originally the principal image.
+However, the construction of the Shaka Triad, the principal image of Asuka-dera Temple, was initiated nine years later, in the 13th year of the reign of Empress Suiko (605), and the statue was completed even later than that, meaning that although the temple existed, it apparently either lacked a principal image for several years, or a stone image of Miroku Bosatsu brought over from Baekje in 584 and owned by Soga no Umako was originally the principal image.